-(1) A Frigate to Standing NATO Maritime Group-2 (SNMG-2), (also takes part in Operation Ocean Shield) and a Frigate to Standing Maritime Group-1 (SNMG-1), during the periods in East Mediterranean),

-(2) A Mine Hunting Ship to Standing NATO Mine Counter Measures Group-2 (SNMCMG-2),

-- (3) A submarine to Operation Active Endeavor, - (4) A Frigate to Combined Task Force -151.

-(5) A Frigate or a Corvette or a Fast Attack Boat; two Patrol Boats; together with the Engineer Construction Company deployed to Lebanon for Establishment and Maintenance of peace in the region, within the framework of UNIFIL,
+- (1) A Frigate to Standing NATO Maritime Group-2 (SNMG-2), (also takes part in Operation Ocean Shield), - (2) A Mine Hunting Ship to Standing NATO Mine Counter Measures Group-2 (SNMCMG-2), - (3) A submarine, a Corvette or a Fast Attack Boat and Oiler to Operation Active Endeavour, - (4) A Frigate to Combined Task Force -151. - (5) A Frigate or a Corvette or a Fast Attack Boat to UNIFIL,

-(6) A Maneuver Company with supporting units of 377 personnel to KFOR (Kosovo),

-(7) A Maneuver Company with supporting units of 239 personnel to ALTHEA (Bosnia-Herzegovina),

-(8) Miscellaneous teams for training, advising and assisting Afghanistan.
-(Within this context, Turkey has taken over the lead nation responsibility of Regional Command Capital on 1st November 2009, until November 2013 with 1.261 personnel within current Area of Responsibility (AoR).
-With regard to provide assistance to Afghanistan, Turkey has two Provincial Reconstruction Teams (PRT), one is in Vardak in Regional Command East and the other is in Sheberghan in
+- (6) A Manoeuvre Company with supporting units of 368 personnel to KFOR (Kosovo), - (7) A Manoeuvre Company with supporting units of 239 personnel to ALTHEA (Bosnia-Herzegovina), - (8) Miscellaneous teams for training, advising and assisting Afghanistan.
+(Within this context, Turkey has taken over the lead nation responsibility of Regional Command Capital on 1st November 2009, until the end of ISAF mission.
+Turkey will also continue with its support during Resolute Support Mission as Framework Nation.
+Turkey contributes 804 personnel to ISAF.
+With regard to provide assistance to Afghanistan, Turkey has one Provincial Reconstruction Team (PRT), in Sheberghan, in Regional Command North.

-Regional Command North.

-In this context, Turkish Armed Forces started to take action in order to fulfill requirements imposed by UN Security Council Resolution No: 1325.
+In this context, Turkish Armed Forces started to take action in order to fulfil requirements imposed by UN Security Council Resolution No: 1325.
 In accordance with this resolution, women are assigned in NATO and Peace Support Operations in which Turkish Armed Forces participated.
 They play an important role in relations with local people and organize social activities and courses for local women.

 Turkey also participates in one of the projects of South Eastern Europe Defence Ministerial (SEDM) Process related to the UNSCR 1325 on Women, Peace and Security.
-The name of the project is "Female Leaders in Security and Defence" and it is coordinated under the leadership of Bulgaria.
+The name of the project is "Female leaders in Security and Defence" and it is coordinated under the leadership of Bulgaria.
 In this context, two meetings were held in Sofia/BULGARIA in June 2012 and in March 2013.
 All the activities of the project is pursued by Ministry of Foreign Affairs and Ministry of National Defence.